CarnegieHall/webarchiving/webarchivingprimer.md

 - Some media files (embedded, but not the streamed ones)
 - Documents, spreadsheets, presentations, data sets (XML, PDF, CSV)

+Archive-It
+Wget

+#### Curated captures
+Need project-by-project goal, as each site is unique.
 What is worthy of capture?
 What quality do we expect from each capture?

-Ex.: sites that no longer function; how to capture the older, functioning site

-Do we want evidence that X site existed at this time, contained this information?
-Or do we want to capture the experience of using the site?

-Need project-by-project goal, as each site is unique

-What is a web archive and common web archiving formats?

-Crawler is softwarenis software that indexes web content
+WebRecorder

+#### Web Archiving formats

+WARC

+#### Viewing captured sites

+Wayback Machine
+Webrecorder (UI and Player)
+Emulation

 ## What are web archiving goals?
 What needs are being met by web archive capture of sites?
-Representation of web-based output from an individual or organization Build in sustainability factors into creation - start preservation process at point of creation
+Representation of web-based output from an individual or organization Build in sustainability factors into creation - start preservation process at point of creation Do we want evidence that X site existed at this time, contained this information?
+Or do we want to capture the experience of using the site?
+Ex.: sites that no longer function; how to capture the older, functioning site